Cloud-CV/EvalAI/docs/source/host_challenge.md

 Next step is to write the evaluation script to compute the metrics for each submission.

-Please refer to the [Writing Static Code Upload Challenge Evaluation](evaluation_scripts.html#writing-static-code-upload-challenge-evaluation) section to complete this step.
+Please refer to the [Writing Static Code-Upload Challenge Evaluation](evaluation_scripts.html#writing-static-code-upload-challenge-evaluation) section to complete this step.

 ### Step 6: Prepare detailed documentation